digas99/schedule-ua/README.md

         - Dark High Contrast
         - Sapphire
         - Ambar
+    - **Show Current/Next Class on the Extension Icon:** Show current/next class of the day on the extension icon.
 - **PACO**
     - **Download and Upload buttons:** extra buttons above the schedule in the schedule page in PACO - Secretaria Virtual.